bad-alloc-heavy-industries/Trawler/README.md

 ### Meta Adapters

+The following meta adapters are implemented currently:
+ * `zorero` - Integration and sync with a local [Zotero](https://www.zotero.org/) install

 The following meta adapters are planned:
- * `zorero` - Integration and sync with a local [Zotero](https://www.zotero.org/) install
  * `query` - Very trivial datasheet lookup by title / tag
  * `export` - Export cache information in various formats